maize-genetics/phg_v2/docs/build_and_load.md

 * `condaCreate_error.log`
 * `condaCreate_output.log`

 ### Running phg commands

->NOTE!
+> [!NOTE]

->The db-path parameter shows up in many of the PHGv2 commands.
-It is the path to the directory where the TiileDB datasets are stored.
+> The `db-path` parameter shows up in many of the PHGv2 commands.
+It
+> is the path to the directory where the TileDB datasets are stored.
->This parameter is an optional parameter for all commands in which it appears.
-If a folder is not
+> This parameter is an optional parameter for all commands in which it
+> appears.
+If a folder is not specified for the `db-path`, the
->specified for the db-path, the software will use the current working directory.
-When tiledb datasets are required for processing,
+> software will use the current working directory.
+When TileDB
+> datasets are required for processing, the `db-path` parameter value
->the db-path parameter value will be verified to ensure the required datasets are present.
-If they are not
+> will be verified to ensure the required datasets are present.
+If
->present in the db-path folder (or in the current working directory) the software with throw an exception.
+> they are not present in the `db-path` folder (or in the current
+> working directory) the software with throw an exception.

 ### Initialize TileDB instances
 In PHGv2, we leverage [TileDB](https://tiledb.com/) and